mathworks/jenkins-matlab-plugin/README.md

   ![Test_artifacts](https://user-images.githubusercontent.com/47204011/55470863-21f59780-5626-11e9-9765-4d79a6fd4061.JPG)

-  If you not select any of the test artifact check boxes, the **matlabTestArtifacts** folder will not be created in the workspace.
+  If you do not select any of the test artifact check boxes, the **matlabTestArtifacts** folder will not be created in the workspace.
 However, tests will still run and potential test failures will fail the build.

   The **Automatic** test mode results in a MATLAB script file named **runMatlabTests.m** in the Jenkins workspace.
-The plugin uses this file to run tests and generate test artifacts.
+The plugin uses this file to run the tests and generate the test artifacts.
 You can review the contents of the script to understand the testing workflow.

   ![Workspace01](https://user-images.githubusercontent.com/47204011/55470859-1e621080-5626-11e9-98f2-044144272643.JPG)